featurehub-io/featurehub-dotnet-sdk/README.md

 }
 ```

-So a full diagnostic, as we have in our ASP.NET example in the [featurehub-examples](https://github.com/featurehub-io/featurehub-examples)
-repository looks like this:
+So a full diagnostic, as we have in our ASP.NET example looks like this:

 ```c#
   FeatureLogging.DebugLogger += (sender, s) => Console.WriteLine("DEBUG: " + s + "\n");